receyuki/comfyui-prompt-reader-node/README.md

     pip install -r requirements.txt
     ```
 #### Update
-Please ensure that you update the submodules along with the main repo.
+When updating, don't forget to include the submodules along with the main repository.
 ```shell
 git pull --recurse-submodules
 ```